 Andrea Joy Campbell was first elected as the District 4 Boston City Councilor on November 3, 2015, representing primarily the neighborhoods of Dorchester and Mattapan, as well as parts of Roslindale and Jamaica Plain.
 Throughout her second term on the Council, from 2018-2020, Campbell served as City Council President after being unanimously elected by her colleagues, becoming the first African-American woman to serve in this role.

 Born and raised in Boston, and educated in all Boston Public Schools, including Boston Latin School, Councilor Campbell went on to graduate from Princeton University and UCLA Law School.
-She began her career at a nonprofit in Roxbury, providing free legal services to students and their parents on education matters, including school discipline and special education needs.
-She has worked as legal counsel in both the public and private sectors, and before embarking on her run for City Council, served as deputy legal counsel for Governor Deval Patrick.
+She began her career at a non-profit in Roxbury, providing free legal services to students and their parents on education matters, including school discipline and special education needs.
+She has worked as legal counsel in both the public and private sectors, and before running for City Council, served as deputy legal counsel for Governor Deval Patrick.

-She lives in Mattapan with her husband, Matthew, and her son, Alexander.
+She lives in Mattapan with her husband, Matthew, and their sons, Alexander and Aiden.

 Meet My StaffMeet My Staff

 Wards and precincts

 - Ward 18, Precinct 7

 - Ward 19, Precinct 12